 Crossing Tracks

-Late one frigid winter night in 1979 I was driving west to New Mexico on a lark.
-I just wanted to get away from big cities for a while and roam about alone on some vast, remote wilderness area where no one else would be roaming aside from rare wildlife I hoped to encounter there.
+Late one frigid winter night in 1980 I was driving west to New Mexico on a lark.
+I just wanted to get away from big cities for a while and roam about alone on some vast, remote wilderness area where no one else would be aside from some rare wildlife I hoped to encounter there.
 I had set sights on the Grulla National Wildlife Refuge near Portales, where I once visited my cousins about a decade earlier in life.
+So after a stop at home in a newly built apartment for a quick meal and a shower, eastern New Mexico was my destination goal.

-The truck was running well, its heater keeping me comfortably warm and cozy in the cab, so I decided to stop and get supper.
-I had been flipping between AM and FM radio stations while progressing steadily and smoothly across west Texas where reception was iffy, especially in the 1970s.
-And as I arrived in Farwell I managed to pick up a strong signal from KDKQ FM out of Borger.
-Listening to crystal clear FM music while eating burger, fries and shake at a little drive-in joint, my good mood intensified.
-Wolfing the meal down and resuming my westward journey, the truck was rumbling over railroad tracks straddling the state line in Texico when the DJ announced a new album by an up-and-coming banjo picker.
+The truck was running well, its heater keeping me comfortably warm and cozy in the cab as I cruised through Cool, Texas at 3:00 AM.
+I had been flipping between AM and FM radio stations while reception was still strong, especially in the 1980s, searching for good music.
+Just as I was leaving Cool I managed to pick up a strong signal from KPLX FM out of Dallas.
+Listening to crystal clear FM music while cruising through the still, quiet of night on a road without much traffic, my good mood intensified.
+The truck was rumbling over the T&P railroad tracks just west of Cool when the DJ announced a new album by an up-and-coming banjo picker I had never heard play before, even though he had been around for some time.

 I cranked up the radio and the title track started.
 I had never heard anything like it before and had never heard of its composer, either.
 An utterly amazing new banjo piece played by some youngster named Béla Fleck.
-That new musical composition indelibly kindled location, tune and artist in my mind.
+That new musical composition indelibly kindled location, tune and artist in my mind when it began playing.
 The tune was titled "Crossing The Tracks".

 Listening intently, I was stunned by the mastery of the artist in both composition skill and performance of the wonderful musical creation.
 It sent tingling waves of thrill up and down my spine as it played out on the radio.
 The French call it frisson.
 Some call it skin orgasm.
-No matter the term for the sensation, I knew I would soon be spending some portion of my hard-earned income working as a weldor to buy a copy of that album.
+No matter the term for the sensation, I knew I would be spending some portion of my hard-earned income working as a weldor to buy a copy of that delightful album as soon as I could.

-So every now and then, especially when life is changing significantly, I take time to travel west to Farwell again, stop to have a burger supper there, put that first album of Béla Fleck's on the stereo to play as I cross the tracks in Texico, and ponder at whatever changes are happening in life at that moment.
+So every now and then, especially when life is changing significantly, I take time to travel through Cool again, put that first album of Béla Fleck's on the stereo to play as I cross the tracks (now a state park trail crossing), and ponder at whatever changes are happening in life at that moment.
+In this morning's news there was an article about Béla Fleck canceling a performance with the National Symphony Orchestra at a recently renamed venue with a long positive history now tarnished by the new name rudely slapped in front of the original name.

-This most recent change in life brought about by prescribed burn turned monsterous wildfire calls for another trip there sometime this coming spring.
+Another relatively recent change in life brought about by prescribed burn turned monstrous wildfire is another reason to take a trip through Cool sometime this coming spring.
 And this life change has been as interesting and thrilling as any experienced to date.
-Recent acquisition of a pair of custom creations purchased from an artist in Vilnius, Lithuania have accentuated the thrill and both instruments will be with me on that trip.
-After making a stop first at a favorite small-town music shop to pick up a nice little tube amp, and at a sprawlmart store next to buy a solar-charged power station to energize them all, I'll make my next journey to New Mexico–with a detour through Texico–where I'll ultimately play them at the burned out homestead, their superb sounds echoing as best they might from charred foothills of the Sangre de Cristo Mountains as I ponder what might happen next in life.
+Acquisition of a pair of custom creations purchased from an artist in Vilnius, Lithuania have accentuated the thrill of recovery from the fire, and both instruments will be with me on that next leisure trip.

 Many thanks to Rapolas Gražys for agreeing to provide these beautiful creations to add to my musical instrument arsenal as it is being rebuilt from scratch after the fire.
 My apologies, Rapolas, for being so unvideogenic.